jonggyup/FragPicker/README.md

 These results will be saved in ./results/workload_name/device_type/filesystem/

-Note that if you encouter an error like "./run_benchmark.sh: line 123: kill: (9431) - No such process", you can just ignore this.
+Note that if you encouter an error like "umount: /dev/sdf1: not mounted.", you can just ignore this.

 To view the results in a nicer way, run the following commands,
 ```
-cd evaluation/synthetic_read
 ./view_results.sh $workload $device_type
 ```
 > e.g., ./view_result.sh stride Optane ($workload is either sequential or stride)